teris-io/kite/README.md

 This is true even for the case when the service declares and throws an exception of a particular type.
 The reason for this is to guarantee that exceptions are always deserializable on the client side!

+## Generic preprocessing (and authentication)

+The service dispatcher allows for registration of a series of preprocessors that are executed (asynchronously) before dispatching to the actual service implementation.
+Preprocessors are functions that satisfy the following declaration:

+	BiFunction<Context, byte[], CompletableFuture<Context>>

+Each preprocessor asynchronously receives the context from the previous iteration and can use its values and the original data to make generate new values for the context and or validate permissions.

 ## Public APIs